FrontToBackCulture/valHelp/src/dashboard/dashboard.md

 Dashboard, its all about pictures
 ---
-Getting to the dashboard page is as easy as below
+Getting to the dashboard page is as easy as below.

+Testing i am nicole

 ![landingpage-dashboard](/assets/img/dashboard/landingpage-dashboard.JPG)